-Hi!
-This page contains affiliate links, meaning we may earn a small commission if you make a purchase, at no extra cost to you.
-Thank you for supporting our blog!
+Disclosure: This page contains affiliate links.
+We may earn a commission if you make a purchase, at no extra cost to you.

 Madrid is a bustling metropolis, the second largest city in the E.U. and the capital of Spain.
 It has everything you would expect from a major European capital.
 It is also a fairly affordable city and luckily there are plenty of cool free things to do in Madrid!